ankushsinghpal/hashCSV/README.md

 * Use a hash algorithm that gives a more readable (alphanumeric) hash instead of unknown UTF characters
 * Take inputs about input file, output file and column numbers from the commandline
 * Add a commandline help mode where if the user types something wrong, the program gives examples on how the commands could be used correctly.
+* Display a progress bar for how many lines of the file got completed.
+* Use batch processing to process multiple CSV files.

 #Known issues/bugs
 * None